openresolver/tirdad-patch/README.md

 `cd` into your kernel source directory and run `patch -p1 tirdad.patch` or `git apply tirdad.patch`

-# TODO
+# TODO for v3 patch
-Change sysctl setting to global instead of halfway between netns and global.
-Re-evaluate the need to use `noinline` for clang compiled kernels with LTO.
+-Re-evaluate the need to use `noinline` for clang compiled kernels with LTO -Fix minor formatting issues
+-Possibly rename sysctl or make it more clear that it affects both IPv4 and IPv6?
+-Add comment to explain why the setting is global -Possible change to avoid unecessary cast in `get_random_bytes()` -Evaluate possible change to `get_random_u32`